 During the 1900-1901 winter season, 142 Marlborough was the home of Frederick Seth Leonard and his wife, Ruth A. (Colby) Leonard, who operated it as a lodging house.
 They had lived in Hingham in June of 1900, at the time of the 1900 US Census, and before that at 249 Berkeley, where they had operated a lodging house.
 By 1902, they had resumed living at 249 Berkeley.

 By the 1902-1903 winter season, 142 Marlborough was the home of sisters, Miss Elizabeth R. Vanderveer and Miss Margaret S. Vanderveer, who also operated a private school at the house.
 They previously had lived in Arlington.
 They continued to live and operate the school there in 1904.

-On January 2, 1905, 142 Marlborough was purchased from Elizabeth McKay by Laurence Minot and Robert H. Gardiner, trustees under the will of William Minot, to be the home of William Minot’s son-in-law and daughter, Henry Morse Channing and Katharine (Minot) Channing.
-They had married in November of 1904 and had lived at 3 Exeter during the 1904-1905 season.
+On January 2, 1905, 142 Marlborough was purchased from Elizabeth McKay by Laurence Minot and Robert H. Gardiner, trustees under the will of William Minot, III, to be the home of William Minot’s son-in-law and daughter, Henry Morse Channing and Katharine (Minot) Channing.
+They had married in November of 1904 and had lived briefly at 3 Exeter.
 They also maintained a home in Sherborn.
 Henry Channing was an attorney.